preesee/CodeClassificationWithBert/README.md

 # CodeClassificationWithBert
-For code classification, unzip training data in folder 'data'.
+For code classification, unzip and release the csv training data in folder 'data'.